byaws/aws-s3-codepipeline-deploy/README.md

 ### Add a Build Specification File to Your Source Repository

-CodeBuild to build your Docker image and push the image to Amazon ECR.

 Add a `buildspec.yml` file to your source code repository to tell CodeBuild how to do that.

 ▾ buildspec.yml